Soufianerfq/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1: 1.
 I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
 2: Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3: Write a function that checks for lowercase character.
+4: Write a function that checks for alphabetic character.